Research

 (Larval Japanese anchovy Engraulis japonicus)

-(Collecting larval sand lance in the Seto Inland Sea, using Training Vessel Toyoshio-maru of Hiroshima University)
+(Collection of larval sand lance in the Seto Inland Sea using the training vessel Toyoshio-maru of Hiroshima University)

 <Cutlassfish>

-Cutlassfish (hairtail) is a piscivorous fish and is an important target species for fisheries in the Seto Inland Sea, accounting for about half of the national catch of this species.
-However, the stock has reduced drastically in and around the Seto Inland Sea, resulting in a major problem.
+The cutlassfish (hairtail) is a piscivorous species and an important fishery resource in the Seto Inland Sea, accounting for approximately half of Japan's total catch of this species around 2010.
+However, its stock has declined drastically afterwards, posing a serious problem.

 (Trichiurus japonicus)